vincentchachere/Post-Installation-and-Configuration/README.md

 </p>

 # osTicket - Post-Install Configuration

-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This lab focuses on the post-installation configuration of the osTicket help desk system, including setting up roles, departments, teams, agents, users, and Service Level Agreements (SLAs) in a Microsoft Azure virtualized environment.

 ## Environments and Technologies Used